amrtgaber/angular-cli-docker-files/README.md

 Navigate to `localhost:4200` in your browser.

-**NOTE**: For windows you must replace 'localhost' with the machine ip.
+**NOTE**: For docker toolbox you must replace 'localhost' with the machine ip.
 You can get the machine ip with the following command.

 ```bash
 docker-machine ip angular2-cli-webpack-docker